greenwyrt/plover2CAT/user_manual.md

 Many of the editing functions work exactly like they do in normal word processors, with certain caveats.
 The work in keeping the steno organized occur in the background.

-## Add Custom Dictionary

-Select a dictionary from the filesystem and load into Plover.
-Use this instead of the Plover Add Dictionary as this will copy the dictionary into the `dict/` folder so it will be loaded and removed from Plover automatically when the transcript is opened or closed while remaining self-contained.

-The `default.json` is a good place to add transcript-specific outlines if there is only a few.

 ## Normal Writing

 Write into the editor pane in the middle.
 The cursor is placed at the end after creating/opening a transcript.
 Click at other places in the text to move the cursor and insert text.

+## Add Custom Dictionary

+Select a dictionary from the filesystem and load into Plover2CAT.
+Use this instead of the Plover Add Dictionary as this will copy the dictionary into the `dict/` folder so it will be loaded and removed from Plover automatically when the transcript is opened or closed while remaining self-contained.

+The `default.json` is a good place to add transcript-specific outlines if there is only a few.

+## Remove Transcript Dictionary

+Plover2CAT keeps track of the transcript dictionary and all other added custom dictionaries.
+The editor will load them into Plover when the transcript is opened.
+To remove a dictionary, use this rather than Plover's "Remove Selected Dictionary".
+A file dialog will open in the transcript's dictionaries directory for selection of a dictionary to remove.
+This will prevent Plover2CAT from loading the removed dictionary the next time.

 ## Split Paragraphs

 Click to set the cursor or click and drag to select characters.
 The "split" will occur at the beginning of the selection or the visible cursor.
+A newline character sent through Plover will cause the same effect.
 If the selection includes an entry at the start, and the option `Before Output` for space placement in Plover, then the initial space will be removed in the new paragraph. `space_placement` is set as part of the `config.config` file when the project is first created.
 This option should not be changed after any steno has been input as it will mess up the underlying steno rearrangements.

 ## Merge Paragraphs

-Select text in the *second* of the paragraphs for the merge.
+Select text or place cursor in the *second* of the paragraphs for the merge.
 This paragraph will be appended to the previous paragraph.
 By default, an empty space is added between the two paragraphs.
+Alternatively with the keyboard, set the cursor to the beginning of the second paragraph and stroke to have Plover send a backspace (but a space will not be added inbetween).

 ## Copy